dhruvguptax/expense-tracker-extension/README.md

-# 🧾 Chat-Based Expense Tracker
+# 🧾 Chat-Based Expense Tracker (Chrome Extension)

-A minimalist, frictionless web app for tracking expenses through simple chat commands — no logins, no clutter, just type and track.
+A minimalist, frictionless Chrome extension for tracking expenses through simple chat commands — no logins, no clutter, just type and track.

 ---